Surgery in the head and neck area may be required to treat a number of conditions.

 In order to determine the cause of your lymph node enlargement, your doctor may order a biopsy.
 This procedure involves removing a small amount of lymph node tissue, which will then be looked at under a microscope.
 Below are the most common types of lymph node biopsies:

 - Fine-needle aspiration biopsy.
 This quick procedure involves inserting a thin needle into the lymph node and removing a sample of cells.

 - Core needle biopsy.
-This involves inserting a needle with a special tip into the lymph node and inserting a rice-sized portion of issue.
+This involves inserting a needle with a special tip into the lymph node and removing a rice-sized portion of issue.
 A core needle biopsy takes about 20 minutes.

 - Open (surgical) biopsy.
 This requires your doctor to make a small cut in your skin and remove a lymph node.
 This process allows your doctor to take a bigger sample than a needle biopsy could collect.
 An open biopsy takes about 30 to 60 minutes to complete; if this biopsy is performed to remove cancer then it may take longer.

 The salivary glands are responsible for producing saliva to help you digest food and protect against infections.
 There are three pairs of major salivary glands; the largest of those, the parotid glands, are found just in front of each ear.
 Most forms of salivary gland cancer begin in the parotid gland.

 To test for parotid cancer, your doctor will give you a thorough physical exam, paying special attention to the head, neck, mouth and throat.
 If a tumor is suspected, tests will be administered; these might include a CT scan, MRI, PET scan, ultrasound and endoscopy.
 A biopsy will be performed to look for cancerous cells in the tissues.
 If cancer is confirmed, your doctor will determine its stage in order to recommend a plan for treatment.